bufbuild/protovalidate/README.md

 * Comprehensive RPC how-to's for [Connect and Go][connect-go], [gRPC and Go][grpc-go], [gRPC and Java][grpc-go], and [gRPC and Python][grpc-python]
 * A [migration guide for protoc-gen-validate][migration-guide] users

-# Related Sites

-- [Buf][buf] - Enterprise-grade Kafka and gRPC for the modern age

 # Contribution

 We genuinely appreciate any help!
 If you'd like to contribute, the following will be of interest:

-- [Contributing Guidelines][contributing] - Guidelines to make your contribution process straightforward and meaningful
+- [Contributing Guidelines][contributing]: Guidelines to make your contribution process straightforward and meaningful
-- [Conformance testing utilities](https://github.com/bufbuild/protovalidate/tree/main/docs/conformance.md) - Utilities providing acceptance testing of `protovalidate` implementations
+- [Conformance testing utilities](https://github.com/bufbuild/protovalidate/tree/main/docs/conformance.md): Utilities providing acceptance testing of `protovalidate` implementations

+# Related Sites

+- [Buf][buf]: Enterprise-grade Kafka and gRPC for the modern age
+- [Common Expression Language (CEL)][cel]: The open-source technology at the core of Protovalidate

 # Legal